 All human rights are needed to fulfil a safe and happy life.

 However, some of them may be of more direct importance either for the full realisation of the rights to life and to peace, or to avoid their breach.

-The right to participation, including of women, youth and disabled persons is important.
-It creates societies where responsibilities are shared, for the progress of all towards well-being.
-The more people participate in the decision making process, the more will they respect the consequences of their decisions and the easier it will be to achieve SDG 16: safe and inclusive societies.
+The right to participation, including of women, youth and disabled persons is highly important as it creates societies where responsibilities are shared, for the progress of all towards the well-being of all.
+The more people participate in the decision making process, the more people will respect the consequences of their decisions and the easier it will be to achieve SDG 16: safe and inclusive societies.

-The right to accurate standards of living, including the rights to food, water and sanitation, clothing and housing, to work and social security deserve full attention too, in all circumstances.
+The right to accurate standards of living, including the rights to food, water and sanitation, clothing and housing, to work and social security deserve full attention, in all circumstances.

 The right to health is an essential right for the fulfilment of the right to life and of the subsequent right to longevity.
 It is needed as well to achieve societies in which human rights are all equally shared.

-The human right to a healthy natural environment, thus sustaining humanity and life on Earth, deserves accurate protection and attention as well.
+The human right to a healthy natural environment, thus sustaining humanity and life on Earth, deserves accurate protection and full attention as well.